-TrustFactory CA activation data is protected from disclosure through a combination of cryptographic and physical access control mechanisms.
-TrustFactory CA activation data is stored on smart cards and kept at a secure location inside tamper-evident packaging.
+TrustFactory CA activation data is protected from disclosure through storing on smart cards and locking away at a secure location inside tamper-evident sealed packaging.

 6.4.3 Other Aspects of Activation Data

 TrustFactory CA activation data will only be held by personnel in trusted roles.